Analysis: Who has the toughest Pac-12 football schedule in 2021?

 A few weeks ago, the Hotline argued that the upcoming fall is vital for the future of the Pac-12.

 To that end, success in 2021 will depend heavily on the results of Sept.
-11 — Week Two — when the Pac-12 has four games against Power Five competition:
+11 — Week 2 — when the Pac-12 has four games against Power Five competition:

 Colorado vs. Texas A&M (Denver)